victorbrodsky/order-lab/README.md

 7. Use the address http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ to generate the initial Administrator login, where DOMAIN is either the IP address of the server, or the domain.
 Then, log into the server's web page at with the user name "Administrator" and the password "1234567890”.
 To log in in the future, simply use the regular login page at http://IPADDRESS/order/.

-8. To populate the default values for various tables, first use the “Admin” dropdown menu after login in as an administrator.
-Select the “List Manager”.
-Near the bottom of the page under “Populate Lists”, click “Populate Country and City Lists”, and confirm.
-When complete, click “Populate All Lists With Default Values”.
+8. To populate the default values for various tables, first use the 'Admin” dropdown menu after login in as an administrator.
+Select the 'List Manager”.
+Near the bottom of the page under 'Populate Lists”, click 'Populate Country and City Lists”, and confirm.
+When complete, click 'Populate All Lists With Default Values”.

 9. For a live server, set the "Environment" variable's value to "live" in Admin->Site Settings->Platform Settings.
 For a development server set the "Environment" variable's value to "dev".
 For a test server set the "Environment" variable's value to "test".

 ## Installation instructions for MacOS X

 >MacOS X instructions are similar to the Linux instructions, as both systems are Unix based.
-MacOS X instructions are tested on version 10.12.3 “Sierra”.
+MacOS X instructions are tested on version 10.12.3 'Sierra”.

 1. Sign up for [Digital Ocean](https://www.digitalocean.com/) and obtain an [API access key token](https://www.digitalocean.com/help/api/).
 It should look similar to this one: e4561f1b44faa16c2b43e94c5685e5960e852326b921883765b3b0e11111f705

 2. Choose a folder that will be used for installation of ORDER.
-This folder will be referred to as “/ORDER_LOCATION/“ in these instructions, which you will need to replace with the actual file path of the location you select.
+This folder will be referred to as '/ORDER_LOCATION/' in these instructions, which you will need to replace with the actual file path of the location you select.

 	a) Download [order-lab source code](https://github.com/victorbrodsky/order-lab) by clicking the "Clone or Download" button, followed by "Download as Zip".
-Move the double click the "order-lab-master" zip file extract the contents, then move the folder to “/ORDER_LOCATION/“.
+Move the double click the "order-lab-master" zip file extract the contents, then move the folder to '/ORDER_LOCATION/'.

-3. [“Homebrew”](https://brew.sh) can be used to install the necessary software, [Packer](https://www.packer.io/) and [doctl](https://github.com/digitalocean/doctl).
+3. ['Homebrew”](https://brew.sh) can be used to install the necessary software, [Packer](https://www.packer.io/) and [doctl](https://github.com/digitalocean/doctl).
 This can be performed through the application Terminal.

 	a) Install Homebrew: Open Terminal and enter the following command followed by the return key.
 It will take several minutes to install.